It is well with me only when I have a chisel in my hand

 But whether concave or convex, such irregularities always exist to some degree from time to time in all chisels sharpened by hand.
 It is the craftsman’s job to manage his tools and find efficient ways to maintain them.
 Of course, this means we must strive to create and maintain a reasonably flat ura, so let’s consider some practical time-proven solutions that avoid wasting a lot of time, stone and steel, and at the same time don’t wear out the hollow at the ura in the process.

-The land immediately adjacent the cutting edge (aka “itoura;)
+The land immediately adjacent and parallel to the cutting edge (aka “itoura;)

-The land where the neck meets the blade;
+The land where the neck meets the blade, also kind sorta parallel to the cutting edge;

-The two skinny side lands right and left of the ura.
+The skinny side land on the left side of the uratsuki.

-The area that matters most when sharpening and cutting is the last couple of millimeters immediately behind the cutting edge.
+All four lands are necessary, but the one that matters most when sharpening and cutting is the last couple of millimeters at the itoura touching the cutting edge.

-The area near the neck matters not at all.
+While some people fixate on it, the land near the neck matters least of the four.
 This is an important point to grasp.

-It’s important to realize sooner than later that as we wear out the skinny side lands, the ura will become shallower and the amount of hard steel we will need to sharpen/polish will drastically increase, which is inconvenient in so many ways.
-Sadly, too many people make their chisel’s side lands fat as a sumo wrestler soon after purchasing a chisel in their quest for the totally flat ura.
+Allow me to explain this further.
+As we inevitably grind away the skinny side lands, the hollow-grind at the uratsuki will become shallower and the amount of hard steel we will need to sharpen/polish will drastically increase, which is inconvenient in so many ways.
+Sadly, too many people make their chisel’s side lands fat as a sumo wrestler soon after purchasing a chisel in their anal-retentive quest for the totally flat ura.
 Makes me wanna cry.

-The cost-efficient and time-efficient solution is to make small corrections to the ura over multiple sharpening sessions thereby saving valuable time as well as expensive stones and steel while preserving the ura as long as possible.
+The cost-efficient and time-efficient solution is to focus on the important itoura, make small corrections to the ura’s three other lands over multiple sharpening sessions thereby saving valuable time as well as expensive stones and steel while preserving the ura as long as possible.
 How to do this?
 Focus all your attention on the most important area, and patiently plan on accomplishing the job over 5~10 sharpening sessions, using the chisel in the meantime.

 Don’t spend any effort correcting/polishing the ura full-length from cutting edge to neck, instead work the area behind the cutting edge on the stones (which must be flat).
 To do this, focus finger pressure nearest the cutting edge only.
 An effective approach is press down on the land nearest the cutting edge while moving the blade on the stones, while the rest of the blade hangs off the stone.